dcycle/starterkit-node/README.md

     ./app/code/*/plugins/dashboardApi/all.js

 For example ./app/code/chat/plugins/dashboardApi/all.js fits the bill, as does ./app/code/authentication/plugins/dashboardApi/all.js, but there could eventually be others.

+### Components can define classes

+Some components, such as dashboardApi, can define classes:

+* ./app/code/dashboardApi/src/dashboardSingleNumber.js
+* ./app/code/dashboardApi/src/dashboardElement.js

+Objects of these classes can be created by calling a very primitive autoloader:

+    const dashboardSingleNumber = app.class('dashboardApi/dashboardSingleNumber');
+    const myObject = new dashboardSingleNumber('hello', 100);
+    myObject.getTitle();
+    // hello
+    myObject.getNumber();
+    // 100

 The Node.js command line interface (CLI)
 -----